top of page

 Sugar Pumpkins are the best choice for cooking and eating.
 They are great for pumpkin puree, soups, and pies.
 Canned pumpkin puree is usually a mix of winter squashes, specifically this one.

 Turban squash's flavor is similar to that of buttercups, but its cap is visually striking.
-It has colorful streaks of orange and white, yellow, or pine green.
-Delicate and nutty and is best baked or steamed.
+It features colorful streaks of orange and white, as well as yellow and pine green.
+Delicate and nutty, it is best baked or steamed.

-Red Kuri squash is commonly called "Japanese squash."
+Red Kuri squash is commonly referred to as "Japanese squash."
 This squash is a hard-shelled winter variety with firm yellow flesh.
 The flesh often has a green tint under the seeds, and the skin is edible when baked, yummy, and fleshy.

 Comments